-Is a special resistance welding process where the weld is made with only one electrode accessing from one side to the weld zone with or without a backing plate from the other side.
+Is a special resistance welding process where a spot weld is made with only one electrode accessing from one side to the weld zone with or without a backing plate from the other side.
 Low weld force is usually used, which limits the single-sided (one-sided) spot welding to joining of relatively thin sheets.
 It may be useful for welding components with limitation of electrode access from both sides.

 Resistance Weld Bonding

 Is a combined joining process with adhesive bonding and resistance welding.
 The adhesive is applied to the faying surfaces of sheets to be welded, and subsequently resistance spot weld is made through the sheets before curing of the adhesive.
 The joint can have good strength from the spot welding and good stiffness from the adhesive bonding.

-Is a special resistance welding process where a single weld is made with one electrode directly connecting to the weld zone, while the other electrode is offset at a distance, but still conducts the current along the workpiece.
+Is a special resistance welding process where a single spot weld is made with one electrode directly connecting to the weld zone, while the other electrode is offset at a distance, but still conducts the current along the workpiece.

-Is a special resistance welding process where two welds are made at the same time with two electrodes offset at a distance but still conducting the current along the workpieces between the two welds.
+Is a special resistance welding process where two spot welds are made at the same time with two electrodes offset at a distance but still conducting the current along the workpieces between the two welds.